What is the difference between common assault and ABH?

 - The act was sustained over an excessive period of time, or repeated on the same victim

-Category 1 offences of common assault have a starting point of a high-level community order but can increase to a 26-month custodial sentence in the case of racially-aggravated assault.
+- Category 1 offences of common assault have a starting point of a high-level community order but can increase to a 26-month custodial sentence in the case of racially-aggravated assault

-Category 2 offences have a starting point of a medium level community order, but no more punishment than a high-level community order is to be expected.
+- Category 2 offences have a starting point of a medium level community order, but no more punishment than a high-level community order is to be expected

-Category 3 offences are usually sentenced by way of a fine but can be discharged completely without further consequences when a low level of culpability is found.
+- Category 3 offences are usually sentenced by way of a fine but can be discharged completely without further consequences when a low level of culpability is found

-The ranges that are applied are subject to change and sentencing becomes tailored to the circumstances of the case and also those of the individual.
-If a person has previous convictions this in itself can move an offence from one category to another.
+The sentencing ranges that are applied are subject to change and sentencing becomes tailored to the circumstances of the case and also those of the individual.
+If a person has previous criminal convictions, this in itself can move an offence from one category to another.
 Similarly, a timely guilty plea can on occasions have a decisive effect in terms of reducing an offence category’s seriousness.

-Assault occasioning actual bodily harm, as the offence is formally titled, can be tried at either the Magistrates’ or Crown Court.
-Like common assault charges, if the offence is found to be racially or religiously motivated, the Sentencing GuidelinesCouncil suggests that more severe punishments are appropriate.
+Assault occasioning actual bodily harm – or ABH – can be tried at either the Magistrates’ Court or Crown Court.
+Like common assault charges, if the offence is found to be racially or religiously motivated, the Sentencing Guidelines Council suggests that more severe punishments are appropriate.

-For sentencing purposes, ABH charges are placed within one of three categories, the decision to place these is dictated by the amount of harm caused and the level of culpability, much like with cases of common assault.
+For sentencing purposes, ABH charges are placed within one of three categories.
+The decision to place these is dictated by the amount of harm caused and the level of culpability, much like with cases of common assault.

 - Evidence that the attack was sustained or repeated over an excessive period of time